xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+You have been selected for a secret mission.